 With the COSPEARL LAKE plying seaways and oil loading terminals in the Middle East, efficiency is important for crew health.
-“Working in extreme weather conditions with heavy and cumbersome mooring lines can be challenging for even the most experienced crew, making fast and efficient docking absolutely essential,” says Jorn Boesten, segment manager maritime for DSM.
+“Working in extreme weather conditions with heavy and cumbersome mooring lines can be challenging for even the most experienced crew, making fast and efficient docking absolutely essential,” says Jorn Boesten, segment manager maritime for Avient.

 And because they are lightweight, soft and flexible, mooring lines made with